 Typical payout if covered: $40,000 (8 months × $5k)

-Lesson: Mental health conditions cause 35% of income protection claims.
-Check your policy's mental health provisions - some exclude entirely, others limit to 2-3 years even with to age 65 benefit period.
+Lesson: Mental health conditions are a significant contributor to income protection claims in Australia — see the APRA Life Insurance Claims and Disputes Statistics for current industry-level data.
+Check your policy's mental health provisions — some exclude entirely, others limit to 2–3 years even with to age 65 benefit period.

 Several choices dramatically affect Income Protection costs while providing similar protection.